NLTP/Rules/README.md

    + (c) Game settings:
       - (i) See article 5 for game settings and other match information.
 ___
-### Article 2 - Leadership Roles, Member Roles & Eligibility
+### Article II - Leadership Roles, Member Roles & Eligibility

 #### _Section A - The Chair and Rules Committee (CRC)_
 - (1) CRC Structure Overview.